 John McCoy

-As a computational cognitive scientist, I am interested in the processes underlying human judgment and decision making, and applying our knowledge of such processes to problems in marketing and public policy.
 I use a combination of behavioral experiments and formal modeling, drawing on ideas and techniques from psychology, economics, marketing, Bayesian statistics, and computer science.

 -